tnakamot/sbt-cc/README.md

 * [multi-execs](examples/multi-execs/README.md): multiple executable targets in one project
 * [simple-cxx](examples/simple-cxx/README.md): a simple C++ project
 * [mix-cxx-and-c](examples/mix-cxx-and-c/README.md): an example to mix C and C++.
 Also shows how to switch the default commands for compiling, linking and archiving.
+* [external-headers](examples/external-headers/README.md): an example to include additional header search paths and source files.

 ## TODO

 * publish this plugin
-* make an example of how to add include directories (static and dynamic)
-* make an example of how to dynamically add source files
 * make an example of static library and shared library
 * make an example of how to package the executables and libraries using Universal plugin.
 * make an example of test